jwyang/lr-gan.pytorch/README.md

 <img src="images/cub200/bgimg.png" width="215"/> <img src="images/cub200/fgimg.png" width="215"/> <img src="images/cub200/fgmask.png" width="215"/> <img src="images/cub200/final.png" width="215"/>
 </div>

+from left to right, they are generated background images, foreground images, foreground masks and final images.

 Then, we increased *ngf* and *ndf* to 128 as in our paper.
 In both our Torch version code and this Pytorch version code, we found the training diverged, and **initializing BN layer with zero mean (default is 1.0) addressed this issue**.
 Meanwhile, we found more training epochs (300) are needed to train this larger networks.
 The training command is:
 ```bash
 $ python train.py --dataset cub200 --dataroot datasets/cub200 --ntimestep 2 --imageSize 64 --maxobjscale 1.2 --ngf 128 --ndf 128 --niter 300 --session 1